 This shared member equity may be retained or made available to investors, partners or other stakeholders who provide meaningful capital or value in exchange for equity.
 This externally owned equity should be taken out of the pool of equity owned by all stakeholders equally, unless agreed otherwise; which, while existing owner percentages decrease, the value of the equity actually increases.

-“Surplus” is what’s left of revenue after operating expenses, wages, contributor remuneration and certain other financial commitments have been met.
-Examples of this include capital expenditure, reinvestment in the company, distribution to investors, all trading debt and member mandated distribution to other social projects.
+“Profit” is what’s left of revenue after operating expenses, wages, contributor remuneration and certain other financial commitments have been met.
+Examples of other financial commitments may include capital expenditure, reinvestment in the company, distribution to investors, all trading debt and member mandated distribution to other social projects.

-Profit is what is left after the above considerations and commitments have been met.
+Surplus (retained earnings after all outgoings) is what is left after all of the above considerations and commitments have been met.
+As a non-profit entity, it is illegal for SFH to distribute surplus to members.

 The first step toward membership is by applying to take part in our activities as an active contributor.
-Contributing to an SFH project on an ongoing basis with a minimum of 5 hours per week, in a long-term agreement with the Project, puts you on the membership pathway.
+Contributing to an SFH project on an ongoing basis with a minimum of 5 hours per week, in a long-term contribution towards a Project, puts you on the membership pathway.
 (We may also work with contractors or staff who are not on the membership pathway).

 Added value ("transacted") in the last 12 months on the membership pathway on a long-term basis, and is likely to continue adding value in the next 12 (as determined by the individual and the contributor panel).
 They have to have “actively contributed” for at least three months in their role and as a member they are expected to contribute on an ongoing basis for at least one day per week.